-Instead, try opting for nutrient rich foods that will provide a wide array of vitamins, minerals, antioxidants, fibre and healthy fats for optimal fuel to keep your kids energy levels tip top!
+How about opting for nutrient-rich foods that will provide a wide array of vitamins, minerals, antioxidants, fibre and healthy fats for optimal fuel to keep your kids energy levels tip top?

 You can’t go wrong with anything when it comes to The Happy Pear food – I am an avid fan!
 And these granola bars are a sure-fire hit with the kids (and adults too – myself included!)

-They also have two great books, including a section in the 2nd book on feeding young kids, so pop instore and check it out – it’s well worth the read, and the recipes are divine!
+They also have great books, including a section in the 2nd book on feeding young kids.
+They’re well worth the read, and the recipes are divine!

-Personally I prefer to make my own chocolate when a recipe requires dipping chocolate, but you can also melt a bar of chocolate like Green and Blacks Dark chocolate 70% for example.
+Personally, I prefer to make my own chocolate when a recipe requires dipping chocolate.
+However, you can also melt a bar of chocolate like Green and Blacks Dark chocolate 70% for example.

-Another option if you’re equally as keen on bananas and chocolate as I am are these Banana Split bites by Our Family of Seven (and you can also use the same chocolate recipe as above.)
+Another option if you’re equally as keen on bananas and chocolate as I am are these Banana Split bites by Our Family of Seven.
+You can also use the same chocolate recipe as above.

 I have made these using Coyo coconut yoghurt and they turned out quite the treat.
 But either way, whether you choose organic dairy yoghurt or Coyo, they’re a handy snack to have on hand when hunger starts to strike.

-For anyone looking for a more savoury option to tide their small hungry mouths over until the next meal, these 10 kid friendly wraps can help cover an array of taste bud requirements.
+For anyone looking for a more savoury option to tide their small hungry mouths over until the next meal, here’s an idea.
+These 10 kid-friendly wraps can help cover an array of taste bud requirements.
 From beans and rice options through to avocado or egg choices, they have you covered.

 This works a treat on crackers/oatcakes/chopped veggies (pepper/carrot/celery sticks).